 First Sergeant Maximo Yabes (Vietnam).
 Maximo Yabes, native of California, enlisted in the U.S. Army ca.1953 and served with Company A, 4th Battalion, 9th Infantry Regiment, 25th Infantry Division, during the Vietnam War.
 On February 26, 1967, First Sergeant Yabes used his body to shield his fellow soldiers from a grenade blast.
 Although wounded he single-handedly enacted a defensive attack before dying of his wounds.
 Yabes received the Medal of Honor posthumously on October 31, 1968, and is buried in Section R, Site 369.

 Seven Buffalo Soldiers are buried at Fort Logan National Cemetery.

-Karl Baatz, a German POW who passed away while being held at Fort Logan, was is interred in 1943 (Section POW, Grave 14).
+Karl Baatz, a German POW who passed away while being held at Fort Logan, was is interred in 1943 (Section POW, Site 14).

 Fitzroy Newsum was born in New York in 1918 and spent his childhood in Trinidad where he was fascinated with flight.
 When Newsum returned to the United States he was denied entrance to the U.S. Army Air Corps because he was black.
 As a result, in February 1939, he enlisted in the New York National Guard and was commissioned as a second lieutenant.
 He chose to attend the Tuskegee pilot-training program rather than pursue officer candidacy.
 He graduated in 1943 and First Lieutenant Newsum flew with the 477th Bombardment Group.
 After 1947, with the Air Force, he rose to the rank of colonel and vice commander of the 381st Strategic Missile Wing.
 Newsum retired in 1970 and was inducted into the Colorado Aviation Hall of Fame in 1991.
 He died January 5, 2013, and is buried at Fort Logan National Cemetery (Section 35, Site 501).